gorondan/gorondan-consensus-specs/consolidated-specs/altair/beacon-chain.md

 ## Configuration

-*Note*: The default mainnet configuration values are included here for illustrative purposes.
+*Phase0 Note*: The default mainnet configuration values are included here for illustrative purposes.
 Defaults for this more dynamic type of configuration are available with the presets in the [`configs`](../../configs) directory.
 Testnets and other types of chain instances may use a different configuration.